AlexCharlton/site-generator/README.md

 # Getting *site-generator*
 Using a stand-alone version of *site-generator* is the easiest way to get started.
-Just download the executable file ([Linux](http://alex-charlton.com/static/downloads/Linux/site-generator), [Mac](http://alex-charlton.com/static/downloads/Mac/site-generator)) and place it in a directory that is in your `PATH`.
+Just download the executable file ([Linux (64 bit)](http://alex-charlton.com/static/downloads/Linux/site-generator), [Mac](http://alex-charlton.com/static/downloads/Mac/site-generator)) and place it in a directory that is in your `PATH`.
 Make sure you have [Rsync](http://rsync.samba.org/) and [Pandoc](http://johnmacfarlane.net/pandoc/) installed on your computer if you want to use the publish or markup features.

 ## Source
 The BSD licenced source code for *site-generator* can be found on [GitHub](https://github.com/AlexCharlton/site-generator).